return42/sphkerneldoc/linux_src_doc/drivers/base/power/main_c.rst

 Description
 -----------

-Execute the ->\ :c:func:`complete`\  callbacks for all devices whose PM status is not DPM_ON (this allows new devices to be registered).
+Execute the ->complete() callbacks for all devices whose PM status is not DPM_ON (this allows new devices to be registered).

 .. _`dpm_resume_end`: